Khai Hoan Land: History

 In 2021, Khai Hoan Land was listed on Ho Chi Minh City Stock Exchange (HOSE) with stock code "KHG", succeeded in selling 14,817,547 shares to the public, raised its charter capital to VND 3,188 billion.
 In June 2021, Khai Hoan Land cooperated with T&T Group, then became the sole distributor for all projects under the T&T brand in the country.

 In 2022, Khai Hoan Land tends to pay a dividend and issue shares.
 The company increased its charter capital to VND 4,431 billion and total number of concentrated divisions to 50 in the whole country.
+The company has reported a share capital of VND 4,494.35 billion in April 2026.